thienchaulol/CS100-Rshell/README.md

 *execute()* makes use of child and parent processes and returns a boolean value *suceeded* equal to true if the process(command) was a success, else false.
 There are multiple checks in the *run()* to deal with incorrect input such as a single ampersand.

+**Assignment 3 Functionality**
+To handle the "test" command, my partner and I put a check our *run()* function to check for the keyword "test" in a similar fashion to how we check for the keyword "exit" and "cd" for assignment 2.
+If the keyword "test" is found, the user's input is split up into two vectors of pairs of strings and booleans.
+The two vectors being: *Test* and *restOfCommand*.
+The Test vector will hold the portion of the user's input which contains the test command and the restOfCommand vector will hold the portion of the user's input which contains the other commands to be executed.
+Once we have these two vectors, we execute the Test portion via our function *runTest()* and the restOfCommand portion via *execvp()*.
+Connector functionality was implemented through a series of checks to see if a connector exists, what type of connector it is and whether or not to execute restOfCommand based on that information.
+There are multiple possible bugs that can throw our implementation of *runTest()* off.

 **Known Bugs:**

 **-------More bugs commented in test cases**

+Input: *test -f /home/csmajs/tchau006/rshell/rshell/src/test/corn.cpp* Experimental Rshell Output:
+**(True)**
+Desired output:
+(False)

+Input: *[ -e /home/csmajs/tchau006/rshell/rshell/src/main.cpp ] && echo "path exists" && echo "path exists"*
+Experimental Rshell Output:
+**(True)
+path exists
+path exists
+path exists**
+Desired output:
+(True)
+path exists
+path exists

 Input: *echo A && <ENTER> "A"*
 Experimental Rshell Output: **No such file or directory**